fadhli-atarita/HySIMU/README.md

 Inputs
 -------
-Templates can be found inside the "hysimu_files" directory.
+Input guide and templates can be found inside the "hysimu_files" directory.

 - An ecostress spectral library compiled by the spectral python package called 'ecostress.db' located inside '/hysimu_dir'.